Skip to main content

 Nightjar Guide: Identification, Habitat, Behaviour and Facts

 Nightjar Guide: Identification, Habitat, Behaviour and Facts The nightjar is one of the UK’s most mysterious and fascinating birds.
 Rarely seen but often heard, this nocturnal species is famous for its haunting call, incredible camouflage, and unique behaviour.
 In this complete guide, you’ll learn how to identify nightjars, where to find them in Britain, and why they are so important to UK wildlife.
 What Is a Nightjar?
 Genus: Caprimulgus Species: europaeus The European nightjar is a medium-sized nocturnal bird found across parts of Europe, including the UK.
 Unlike most birds, nightjars are active at dusk and night, feeding on flying insects in open landscapes.
 They are often mistaken for small owls, but they are actually part of a different bird family known for their wide mouths and silent flight.
-Nightjar Identification Identifying a nightjar can be tricky due to its excellent camouflage, but here are the key features: Size : Similar to a blackbird Plumage : Mottled grey, ...
+Nightjar Identification Identifying a nightjar can be tricky due to its excellent camouflage, but here are the key features: Size : Similar to a blackbird Plumage : Mottled ...

 Nocturnal Animals UK List: A Complete Guide to Britain’s Night Wildlife